>

 ; trad.]

 Anne Briggs sang Martinmas Time in 1966 on the Topic theme album of traditional erotic songs, The Bird in the Bush.
 As all of her tracks from this album it was reissued on her two compilations Classic Anne Briggs and A Collection.
-It was also included in the folk anthology And We'll All Have Tea.
+It was also included in the folk anthology And We’ll All Have Tea.
 A.L.
-Lloyd commented in the original album's sleeve notes:
+Lloyd noted on the original album:

 The folk have always loved songs of seduction, but, fair's fair, they've delighted too in recitals about girls who nimbly extricate themselves from a ticklish position where their heart isn't in it.
 So the girl on the Broomfield Hill, and Lovely Joan, and the Maid on the Shore, who all escaped from unwelcome embraces by the exercise of their wit, are admired folk heroines.
 To their gay company belongs the young woman in this song, seldom heard now, though Gavin Greig, who printed a text (fuller than this one), in his Folk-Song of the North-East, reported it as “popular beyond most of its class” earlier in this century.

-Andy Irvine sang Bonny Woodhall in 1976 on his and Paul Brady's eponymous album Andy Irvine Paul Brady.
-Frank Harte noted on the album's sleeve:
+Andy Irvine sang Bonny Woodhall in 1976 on his and Paul Brady’s eponymous album Andy Irvine Paul Brady.
+Frank Harte noted:

 The Gaugers sang Martinmas Time on their 1990 cassette The Fighting Scot.